 Mitosis is usually divided into four phases: prophase, metaphase, anaphase, and telophase.
-Due to its long length sometimes prophase is broken into two phases distinct phases: prophase, and prometaphase.
+Due to its long length, sometimes prophase is broken into two phases distinct phases: prophase and prometaphase.
 However, the actions involved in the four phases always, and by necessity, come in a specific order.
 Prophase and metaphase basically set up the mother cell for the division, while the actual cell division process begins in anaphase or telophase.

 Before entering prophase a cell will already have created a copy of its DNA.
 At this point, the nucleus of the cell contains sister chromatids, two copies of the chromosomes which are connected.
 The cells of animals have already created a copy of its centrosome by this point.
-The centrosome plays an important role in the mitosis, acting as organization centers of microtubules and pulling apart the chromosomes when cell division happens.
+The centrosome plays an important role in mitosis, acting as organization centers of microtubules and pulling apart the chromosomes when cell division happens.

 The first half of prophase sees the cell prepare for division by setting up certain organelles and structures.
 The chromosomes within the nucleus begin to condense.
-The chromosome are usually long and string-like, but by coiling up they can be more easily moved around the cell.
+The chromosomes are usually long and string-like, but by coiling up they can be more easily moved around the cell.
 The function of chromosome condensing is that the chromosomes become easier to divide later on in the cell division process.
 In addition, the cell forms the mitotic spindle.
 The mitotic spindle is made out of microtubules in between the two centrosomes, and the spindle will organize the chromosomes during mitotic division.
 The spindle is stretchy and it will widen as the centrosomes move farther apart from one another.

-Not only does the cell create certain structures during prophase, it also breaks down structures.
+Not only does the cell create certain structures during prophase, but it also breaks down structures.
 The nucleolus, which is responsible for creating ribosomes, usually sits within the nucleus of the cell.
 However, prophase will have the nucleolus disappear as the cell gets ready for division.

 In the second half of prophase (AKA prometaphase) the nuclear envelope surrounding the nucleus breaks down.
 This releases the chromosomes into the cell’s cytoplasm.
 The mitotic spindle that exists between the centrosomes will then expand and start capturing the chromosomes.
 By now the chromosomes are nicely compacted because they have finished condensing.
 The microtubules in the spindle capture the chromosomes by binding to them at the kinetochore.
 The kinetochore is a structure found on the centromere of the sister chromatids, the region where the chromatids are the most tightly bonded.